ProDeck Construction

 Posts: iron 2x2, Black

-Rails/infill: iron panel, Black, with Ipe 1x2 cap, oiled
+Rails/infill: iron panel, Black, with Ipe 1x2 cap

 Picture